tim54202/Cloud-Computing/README.md

 - CloudWatch: Monitors system performance
 - VPC: Ensures network isolation and security

-There are many limitations when implementing the project because of permission issues.
+There are several limitations when implementing the project due to permission issues.